If it isn't visible, it's probably broken

 - How often is it actually verified?

 You can imagine a feature sitting somewhere on each of those axes.
-The more things cluster on the "only one dev knows how to check this, slowly, by running custom code, and nobody ever does" side, the more likely they are to be broken.
+The more things cluster on the "only one dev knows how to check this, slowly, by running custom code, and nobody ever does" side, the more you want to turn in your resignation.

 Let's go through these.